paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-044-firearms.md

 Pub.
 L. 104–106, div.
 A, title XVI, § 1624(c), Feb.
 10, 1996, 110 Stat.
 522, provided that: “The amendments made by this section [amending this section and sections 4313 and 4316 of Title 10, Armed Forces, and repealing sections 4307, 4308, 4310, and 4311 of Title 10] shall take effect on the earlier of— “(1) the date on which the Secretary of the Army submits a certification in accordance with section 1623 [former [36 U.S.C.
 5523](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section5523&num=0&edition=prelim)]; or “(2) October 1, 1996.”

 #### Effective Date of 1988 Amendment; Sunset Provision
 Amendment by section 2(c) of Pub.
 L. 100–649 effective 30th day beginning after Nov.
-10, 1988, and amendment by section 2(f)(2)(C), (E) effective 35 years after such effective date, see section 2(f) of Pub.
+10, 1988, and amendment by section 2(f)(2)(C), (E) effective on Mar.
+8, 2031, see section 2(f) of Pub.
 L. 100–649, as amended, set out as a note under [section 922 of this title](./chapter-044-firearms.md#section-922).

 #### Effective Date of 1986 Amendment
 Amendment by Pub.
 L. 99–308 applicable to any action, petition, or appellate proceeding pending on May 19, 1986, see section 110(b) of Pub.
 L. 99–308, set out as a note under [section 921 of this title](./chapter-044-firearms.md#section-921).